 Narrow Searches to a Specific Town, City or State

-If you want to define your genealogy search to a specific geographic area or to several regions (such as a couple of towns, cities or districts) then use the One or More of These Words line in Advanced Search.
+If you want to refine your genealogy search to a specific geographic area or to several regions (such as a couple of towns, cities or districts) then use the Any of These Words line in Advanced Search.

 Technically, this uses the Boolean OR search function in Google.
 So, for example if you were looking for John Smith born around 1850 somewhere around Chicago or Peoria, you would enter in Advanced Search: